 - Course of Study Completion Plan (pdf)

 Advance preparation is required of all students.
-Each course has a textbook list and pre-work that, when available, can be accessed by clicking the course name below.
 Course of Study at Duke Divinity has provided writing guidelines (pdf) to assist students in completion of their assignments using best academic practices.
 We ask that you take particular note of the sections on plagiarism and asking for help.
 Students with learning disabilities should contact the director to discuss appropriate accommodations.

 Textbooks can be purchased through the Duke Divinity Bookstore.